[ Skip Main Nav ]

 Please enter a ZIP code to find locations near you.

 As a nation, we’re living longer.
 According to the Center for Disease Control, the average life expectancy for a U.S. infant in 2007 was 77.9, rising from 75.8 in 1995.
 This means that the need for elder care is also on the rise.
 The Master of Health Administration/Gerontology degree program addresses the physical, emotional and cultural needs of the elderly; as well as the human services, economic and legal factors that influence them.
 As a graduate of this program, you will be able to balance strategy with the human side of aging to help bring value to the care your organization provides.
+Speak with an Enrollment Representative to learn how you can position yourself as a leader in health administration.

 We believe that students and families should be prepared financially for college and understand gainful employment opportunities before starting any program.
 So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View this program's gainful employment disclosures.